 Intelligent Daigous Marketing for Australia; How To Drive Chinese Sales

 The China-Australia Free Trade Agreement (ChAFTA) marked huge changes for Australian exporters to China.
-Selling online in China became far more straightforward, allowing the simple shipment of goods through logistics providers or the procurement centre of an affiliated e-commerce market.
+Selling online in China became far more straightforward, allowing the simple shipment of goods through logistics providers or the procurement center of an affiliated e-commerce market.

 Despite these opportunities, the most popular Australian exporters to China aren’t brands, they’re buying agents or ‘Daigous’ (often translated as ‘Re-Sellers’).

-Daigous are a Powerful Infrastructure
+Daigous is a Powerful Infrastructure

 There are an estimated 50 000 Daigous now operating in China, they are essentially users who buy & source products to then re-sell to their personal networks.
-They are unauthorized, purchase goods on behalf of consumers abroad & then often sell through their social media accounts on platforms such as Weibo & WeChat.
+They are unauthorized, to purchase goods on behalf of consumers abroad & then often sell through their social media accounts on platforms such as Weibo & WeChat.

 A Daigou Purchasing Goods from A Store in Melbourne.

 There are over 4,500 re-sellers based in Australia.
 On the largest C2C marketplace, ‘Taobao’ unauthorized re-sellers make up over 90% of all Australian products and services listed on this e-commerce platform.
 There is therefore a strong market for connecting with re-sellers to promote your product.
 We’ll explore a more effective strategy to do this later.

 There are more Chinese web searches looking for Australian buying agents than those directly searching for Australian products.
 The most-searched keyword associated with “Australia” was “Daigou”, according to data from the Chinese search engine Baidu, from January to July 2016.